Cat Pastel

 I often read that a good way of redoing part of a pastel drawing is to use an eraser.
 I'm not very fond of this technique, and prefer using a bruch with stiff hair.
 Using a brush is a lot more precise, allowing you to remove pastel exactly where you need to and thus without the risk of damaging the surrounding areas.
 It also works well at removing the excess of pastel once the paper has reached saturation.
 As all the layers of pastel powder blend a bit, by gently scratching the surface you can reveal one of the inner layers, which in practice is often similar to the top one.
 This allows you to desaturate the paper without destroying your work, leaving room for corrections.

 I sometimes quickly sketch the model I'm drawing by using colored pencils, before working with pastels sticks.
 I once encountered the issue that depending on the pencils used, it is not always possible to cover their strokes with pastel.
-I now choose my pencils with a lot of care whenever I do so.
+I now use pastel pencils whenever I need to do such sketches: as they are made from the same material (though more compact) than the sticks, they blend naturally.

 When doing pastel, I love working with Sennelier's pastel card, but it may be expensive.
 I once found by luck a small stock of recycled paper for art, which proved perfect for pastel: the touch is very pleasant, it retains pastel well and has a very high level of saturation.
 Also, it is less abrasive than pastel card, thus preserving your pastel sticks.
-I also had a try at doing my own paper with powder of pumice stone, but I need to improve my technique because the result is a bit uneven so far.
+I also had a try at doing my own paper with powder of pumice stone, but it is not that easy to get a uniform result.

 Ardèche, Pastel on Canson Mi-Teintes Touch, 29.7x42cm